On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Asymptotic Analysis of the Optimality Gaps

+~ In this section, we establish high-probability bounds on the optimality gap in values and decision rules computed using RSVB approach for sufficiently large $n$.
+Our results in here identify the regularity conditions on the data generating model $\{ P_{\theta}^n,\theta \in \Theta \}$, the prior distribution $\Pi(\theta)$, the variational family $\sQ$, the risk function $R(a,\theta)$ to compute the bounds.

-We can now state our first result, establishing an upper bound on the expected deviation from the true model $P_{0}$, measured using distance function $L_n(\cdot,\theta_0)$, under the RSVB approximate posterior.
-We also note that the following result generalizes Theorem 2.1 of \cite{Zhang2018}, which is exclusively for ther naive VB posterior. \begin{theorem} Fix $a' \in \sA$ and $\bar \gamma' > 0$.
-For any $L_n(\theta,\theta_0)\geq0$, under Assumptions~\ref{assump:Asf1},~\ref{assump:Asf2},~\ref{assump:Asf3},~\ref{assump:Asf14}, and~\ref{assump:Asf15}, and for $\min(C,C_4 + C_5) > C_2 + C_3 + C_4 + 2$ and the RSVB approximator of the true posterior $\qrs$ satisfies,
+We can now state our first result, establishing an upper bound on the expected deviation from the true model $P_{0}^n$, measured using distance function $L_n(\cdot,\theta_0)$, under the RSVB approximate posterior.
+We also note that the following result generalizes Theorem 2.1 of \cite{Zhang2018}, which is exclusively for the case when $\gamma \to 0^{+}$.
+However, the proof techniques are motivated from the proof of Theorem 2.1 in~\cite{Zhang2018}. \begin{theorem} Fix $a' \in \sA$ and $\gamma > 0$.
+For any $L_n(\theta,\theta_0)\geq0$, under Assumptions~\ref{assump:Asf1},~\ref{assump:Asf2},~\ref{assump:Asf3}, ~\ref{assump:Asf14}, and~\ref{assump:Asf15}, and for $\min(C,C_4(\gamma) + C_5(\gamma)) > C_2 + C_3 + C_4(\gamma) + 2$ and the RSVB approximator of the true posterior $\qrs$ satisfies,